sorablaze11/TapSearch/README.md

 ### Instructions to run locally as backend server might crash.
 1. Clone the repo.<br/>
-2. Install python and nodejs ig you dont have.<br/>
+2. Install python and nodejs if you don't have it installed in your laptop/desktop.<br/>
 3. At the project folder.
 Enter the below code to install all the libraries.<br/>
 `pip install -r requirements.txt`
 3. Go to backend and enter to run the backend searver.<br />